 The Role of Lab Testing: Gold Standard for Accuracy

 When definitive results are needed, laboratory-based drug and alcohol testing remains the most reliable method.
-These tests utilize sophisticated equipment and are performed by trained professionals, minimizing the risk of error.
+These tests apply sophisticated equipment and are performed by trained professionals, minimizing the risk of error.
 Common lab tests include:

 - Urine Testing: The most common method, detecting metabolites of drugs in urine.
 Offers a relatively long detection window.